rkadlecek/ml-experiments/README.md

                                           DecisionStump, DecisionTable,
                                           PART, RandomForest, NaiveBayes,
                                           SMO, MultilayerPerceptron)
  -b,--best-config-only                    Use only best algorithm
                                           configuration for the same algorithm, do not evaluate multiple algorithm
                                           configurations
+ -d,--data-set <dataset-file-path>        path to data set file -e,--default-config-only                 Use only default algorithm
+                                          configuration for the same algorithm, do not evaluate multiple algorithm
+                                          configurations
- -d,--data-set <dataset-file-path>        path to data set file -f,--number-of-folds <number_of_folds>   Set number of folds for the
+ -f,--number-of-folds <number_of_folds>   Set number of folds for the
                                           crossfold evaluation.
 Defaults to 10.
  -h,--help                                print help